District 16-5A Basketball: Tyler takes 76-73 win over Jacksonville

 Jacksonville took a 52-51 lead heading in the fourth quarter as Connell connected toward the end of the period.

-After two free throws by the Indians, the Lions scored eight straight points for a 71-63 lead.
+After two free throws by McCuin pulled the Indians within 64-63, the Lions scored seven-straight points for a 71-63 lead.
+Walker had an old-fashion three-point play, followed by a trey from Key and a FT from Gilliam.

+The Indians kept getting closer and closer until with 22.1 seconds left, McCuin had another 3-pointer to get his team within 75-73 to set up the final defensive plays.